 Being Aware of Your Surroundings

 Be aware of your surroundings at all times, particularly in high-crime areas.
 Avoid walking alone at night and stick to well-lit and populated areas.
-(See Also: Is it Safe to Visit Cancun Mexico Right Now?
-Latest Travel Alerts)
+(See Also: Is It Safe To Visit Ghana?
+A Traveler’s Guide)

 Using Licensed Taxis